 Despite all the awesome features it packs, the Mini-MI’s stabilization performance is like that of a budget gimbal and it’s build quality isn’t the best, either.

-When you zoom in on footage and compare it to similar footage taken with the Osmo Mobile 2 or Zhiyun Smooth 4, the micro-stutter is a lot more apparent.
+When you zoom in on footage and compare it to similar footage taken with the OM4 or Zhiyun Smooth 4, the micro-stutter is a lot more apparent.

-Given that MOZA are a fairly new brand, their smartphone companion app is expectedly disappointing.
-You will be better of filming with the stock camera app or purchasing Filmic Pro–a shame considering the MOZA app has a neat sports mode and barrel-roll mode.
+Given that MOZA is a fairly new brand, their smartphone companion app is expectedly disappointing.
+You will be better off filming with the stock camera app or purchasing Filmic Pro–a shame considering the MOZA app has a neat sports mode and barrel-roll mode.

 The MOZA Mini-MI is a serious contender for the best budget gimbal, but given its bulky size and slightly lower battery life, it isn’t the best gimbal under $100 unless you’re going to make use of the wireless charing feature.